Skip to main content

 Eligibility

-Grades 6-12; must take at least one course at resident public school per semester; 30-day advance notice required; subject to same academic and conduct standards as enrolled students
+Grades 6-12; must take at least one course at resident public school per semester; 30-day advance notice required; subject to same academic and conduct standards as enrolled students; 12-month ineligibility period after withdrawing from public school (from date of Declaration of Intent)

 O.C.G.A.
 20-2-319.6